EricJMarti/ECES490-Project/README.md

 # ECES 490 Final Project
 ### Analysis of Cyanobacteria from Pennsylvania Soil Samples

-Given three metagenomic samples from an enrichment culture isolated from local Pennsylvania soil, identify at least two strains of cyanobacteria.
+Given metagenomic samples from an enrichment culture isolated from local Pennsylvania soil, identify at least two strains of cyanobacteria.

 ### Workflow: